- Chart

 Opportunities

-- Growing demand for flash storage in mobile devices and data centers
+- Growing demand for high-capacity and high-performance storage in cloud computing and data centers.

 Threats